patchamama/The-last-book-page/TESTING.md

 | `BookmarkPage.js`    |  ![lighthouse result desktop create group](frontend/src/docs/testing/lighthouse/desktop-bookmark-page.jpg)  |
 | `ProfilePage.js`     |  ![lighthouse result desktop profile page](frontend/src/docs/testing/lighthouse/desktop-profile-page.jpg)   |

-_Due to the delivery time of the project I will not make any additional changes to improve performance and accessibility, such as decreasing the size of images, changing the contrast of some text and revising some code to improve tagging._
+_Due to the delivery time of the project I will not make any additional changes to improve performance and accessibility, such as decreasing the size of images, changing the contrast of some text and revising some code to improve tagging.
+This is a pending task for future updates._

 ---